joinpursuit/Web-DSA-Assessment/README.md

 ## Technical Requirements

-1. Complete the functions inside the `exercises/` dire
+1. Complete the functions inside the `exercises/` directory.
 2. To test your code run `npm test`.
 Eventually all test should pass.

 ## Submission Guidelines